 (b) refuse the application and notify the applicant of the decision giving the reasons for refusal.

 For the agreed level of service to the applicant, Council should determine the sizes of all pipes, fittings and any other equipment, up to the point of supply.
-Council shall supply and install the service pipe up to the point of supply at the applicant’s cost or may allow the supply and installation of the service pipe to be carried out by approved contractors.
+Council shall supply and install the service pipe up to the point of supply at the applicant’s cost, or may allow the supply and installation of the service pipe to be carried out by approved contractors.

-The applicant shall have the authority to act on behalf of the owner of the premises for which the supply is sought, and shall produce written evidence of this if required.
+The applicant must have written evidence of authority to act on behalf of the owner of the property for which supply is sought (should they not be one and the same).

-An approved application for supply which has not been actioned within six (6) months of the date of application will lapse unless a time extension has been approved.
-Any refund of fees and charges shall be at the discretion of Council.
+An approved application for supply which has not been actioned within six (6) months of the date of application will lapse, unless a time extension has been approved.
+Any refund of fees or charges shall be at the discretion of Council.

 708.1.2 Change of Use

-Where a customer seeks a change in the level of service or end use of water supplied to premises, and / or the supply changes from an ordinary to an extraordinary type (see Section 708.4) or vice versa, a new application for supply shall be submitted by the customer.
+Where a customer seeks a change in the end use or level of service of water supplied to premises, and / or the supply changes from an ordinary to an extraordinary type (see Clause 708.4) or vice versa, a new application for supply shall be submitted by the customer.

 708.1.3 Prescribed Charges

-Charges applicable at the time of connection may include:

-(a) payment to Council or an approved contractor for the cost of the physical works required to provide the connection;
+Charges applicable at the time of connection may include a payment to Council or an approved contractor for the cost of the physical works required to provide the connection.

-(b) a development contribution charge determined in accordance with the Local Government Act 2002;

-(c) a financial contribution charge determined in accordance with the Resource Management Act 1991.

 708.2 Point of Supply